eugene-kim-pipe17/p17-interview-filters/README.md

 # Recommended Approach

-1. **Understand the problem** - Discuss what the filter needs to represent and how it should work.
+1. **Understand the problem** - Discuss what the filter represents and how it works.

 2. **Design the filter type** - Define the data structure (see src/filter.ts).
-Explain your reasoning for each field in the structure.
+Explain your reasoning.

-3. **Implement the evaluateFilter function** - Let's discuss an approach and then break the problem into discrete, verifiable steps.
-After each step, write tests for that chunk of work.
+3. **Implement evaluateFilter** - Discuss approach, then break into discrete steps.
+Write tests after each step.

 # Guidelines